mehrdadep/go-rest-example/README.md

 - `GET /api/v1/files/:name` Download a file with a name

 ## Medium related post

-You can follow my medium [Build your first REST API in Go language using Gin framework Go](https://medium.com/@mehrdadep/build-your-first-rest-api-in-go-language-using-gin-framework-827aadc14e07) post to find out about more about this project.
+You can follow my medium post [Build your first REST API in Go language using Gin framework Go](https://medium.com/@mehrdadep/build-your-first-rest-api-in-go-language-using-gin-framework-827aadc14e07) to find out more about this project.